sorrymint/CIS281LectureNotes/README.md

-# Getting Started

-This document is a reference document and will be updated regularly with new information.
+# CIS 281 Mobile Development

+This repo serves as notes that would be covered during the second mobile class.
+This repo is not complete and has a lot of missing parts of projects.
+This repo will be archived at the end of fall term 2025.

 ## Software need